 Reason’s last step is the recognition that there are an infinite number of things which are beyond it.”

-A few book helped me with my journey toward seeing God’s goodness in an evil world:
+A few books that helped me with my journey toward seeing God’s goodness in an evil world:

 C.S.
 Lewis -A Grief Observed

 Peter Kreeft- Making Sense Out of Suffering

 And, of course, the book of Job